Naked in Shanghai, Massage Heaven

 I am not saying you should trust everyone.
 That would be foolish.
 Maybe my confidence was buoyed by Number 20’s spotless white shoes, his relaxed smile, and the pajamas provided on the massage table— an intriguing cross between a hospital gown and a Mao suit.
 But when he finished crunching my carcass, he said “next time come ask for Number 20,” and I knew that after a few days of recovery, I would.

-How to wire your brain for more oxytocin is explained my book Meet Your Happy Chemicals.
+How to wire your brain for more oxytocin is explained my book Habits of a Happy Brain: Retrain your brain to boost your serotonin, dopamine, oxytocin and endorphin levels.